 The College does not operate dormitories of any kind or maintain listings of available housing for students.
 Students who do not reside in the area must make their own arrangements for housing.
-Limited housing may be available at Bishop College.
+Limited housing for DCCCD students may be available at Bishop College.
 Interested persons should contact the Vice President of Students at Bishop.